Aetherinox/obsidian-gistr/README.md

 # About

-Gistr allows you to embed gists that have been created through two different services:
+Gistr allows you to embed gists that have been created from two different services:
 - [OpenGist](https://github.com/thomiceli/opengist) server.
 - [Github Gist](https://gist.github.com)